About the Journal

 Aims and Scope

-The Writingplace journal for Architecture and Literature is a peer-reviewed, open-access e-journal, published by nai010 publishers and TUDelft Open.
+The Writingplace journal for Architecture and Literature is a peer-reviewed, open-access e-journal, published by nai010 publishers and TUDelft OPEN Publishing.
 The journal was launched in 2018, after the international Writingplace conference on literary methods in architectural research and design in 2013 and the book Writingplace: Investigations in Architecture and Literature in 2016.
-The journal acts as a vehicle for exchange of knowledge on the relationship between architecture and literature and to address and promote alternative ways of looking at and designing architecture, urban places and landscapes through literary methods.
+The journal acts as a vehicle for the exchange of knowledge on the relationship between architecture and literature and to address and promote alternative ways of looking at and designing architecture, urban places and landscapes through literary methods.
 By acknowledging the possibilities of literature as a field of academic research, able to explore architectural imaginations, Writingplace hopes to establish a common ground to investigate the productive connections further between architecture and literature, or a place to engage in writing.

 The journal presents thematic issues, which, while always centred around the productive relationship between architecture and literature, ranging from pedagogy, spatial analysis and critical theory to artistic practices, individual buildings, landscape and urban design.
-Next to academic articles the journal is open to accounts of experiments in education and works of design or spatial analysis in which literary tools have been explored.
+Next to academic articles, the journal is open to accounts of experiments in education and works of design or spatial analysis in which literary tools have been explored.

 All material submitted to the Writingplace journal is subject to a peer-review process.
 We welcome contributions from all over the world and invite authors, architects, educators, (PhD) students and those who deal with spatial design, analysis and/or literature to submit abstracts and proposals for contribution.